VatsalJagani/splunk-app-action/README.md

 * #### Running User Defined Commands Before Generating the final App Build
+    * TODO - Now your user-defined custom command would run in a context of your App's folder.
+    * TODO - Write

     * If you wish to run the user defined linux commands before generating the App build, set the environment variables `SPLUNK_APP_ACTION_<n>`.
         ```
         - uses: VatsalJagani/splunk-app-action@v3